-In the "disease-related' component set, PD patients showed increased adjusted rCBF (hyperperfusion) in the bilateral putamen and globus pallidus, ventral lateral nucleus of thalamus, brainstem, cerebellum, precentral gyrus, superior frontal cortex, middle occipital gyrus as well as hypoperfusion in the bilateral middle frontal gyrus (dorsolateral prefrontal cortex), parieto-occipital cortex, superior temporal cortex, insular and anteriorcingulate gyrus.
-Details of the brain areas involved on the ICA preprocessed data are given in table 2 and 3, and figure 1.
-By contrast, in the "disease-unrelated" component subspace, not a single brain area showed significantly disease-related changes of adjusted rCBF.
+^c Post hoc analysis between H&Y stages I-III was not significant pallidus, ventral lateral nucleus of thalamus, brainstem, cerebellum, precentral gyrus, superior frontal cortex, and middle occipital gyrus, as well as hypoperfusion in the 1461 cortex), parieto-occipital cortex, superior temporal cortex, insula, and anterior cingulate gyrus.
+Details of the involved brain areas on the ICA preprocessed data are given in Tables 2 and 3 and in Fig. 1.
+By contrast, in the diseaseunrelated component subspace, not a single brain area showed significant disease-related changes in adjusted rCBF.

-In patients, analysis of the "disease-related" ICA subspace data showed that ICA-adjusted rCBF in the bilateral anteriorcingulated, cingulated gyrus and postcentral gyrus, parahippocampus gyrus, right insula, and right inferior parietal lobulewere negatively correlated with motor UPDRS scores(figure 2).
-No region showed positive correlation with motor UPDRS scores.
-Details of these results are shown in table 4.
+In patients, analysis of the disease-related ICA subspace data showed that ICA-adjusted rCBF in the bilateral anterior cingulate, cingulate gyrus, postcentral gyrus, parahippocampus gyrus, right insula, and right inferior parietal lobule were negatively correlated with motor UPDRS scores (Fig. 2).
+No region showed a positive correlation with motor UPDRS scores.
+Details of these results are shown in Table 4.